-- Unit Code & NameCT9796B Foundations of the Wesleyan Holiness Tradition
+Unit Code & NameCT9796B Foundations of Wesleyan Theology

 It will introduce students to the antecedents of Wesleyan theology - from the early church to Arminius, and from Arminius to Wesley, noting the Eastern Orthodox, Anglican and Pietist influences.